Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Conclusion

 \textit{Note added:} Close to the completion of our initial manuscript, we became aware of a recent work by Atsuhi Ueda and Masaki Oshikawa on ``finite-size and finite bond dimension effects of tensor network renormalization''~\cite{ueda2023finite}.
+The part that the two works overlap most is how to extract CFT data, including OPE coefficients and scaling dimensions.
+They use eigenvectors of the transfer matrix.
+We compare the method with the transfer matrix and our new proposed method with lTRG.
+The main focus of their paper is on the finite-size effect, and one focus of ours is the eigenvectors of lTRG and coarse-graining defects.
+We have further provided a new section (Sec.~\ref{sec:Finite_Scale_Effect}) for some comparison.